Median Income

 Is Scotland a Good Place to Live?

-Based on current data, Scotland receives an overall livability score of 4.1 out of 5.0, earning a grade of A. Key strengths include low unemployment, affordable housing, strong internet connectivity.
-Scotland stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Scotland receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, strong internet connectivity.
+Areas to be aware of include high obesity rates.
+Scotland offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs